substack/peerca/readme.markdown

 ```

 Send the local certificates to the remote server, sign them on the remote
-server under the same `substack-laptop`, and save the result:
+server under the name `substack-laptop`, and save the result:

 ```
 $ peerca request \